 Mr. Ali Temel earned his undergraduate degree from Boğaziçi University's Department of Electrical and Electronic Engineering and started his carrier in the banking sector in 1990 at a private bank.
 Mr. Temel joined the Bank in 1997 and, after working as the Senior Vice President in charge of Cash Management and Commercial Banking departments, he served as the Executive Vice President responsible for Commercial Banking between 1999 and 2001 and the Executive Vice President responsible for Loans between 2001 and 2012.
 On 10 December 2015, Mr. Temel was appointed as the Chief Credit Risk Officer.
-Mr. Temel is responsible for wholesale risk, retail risk, risk planning, monitoring and reporting, risk analytics, technology and innovation and regional loans coordination.
+With 25 years of experience in banking and business administration, Mr. Temel is responsible for wholesale risk, retail risk, risk planning, monitoring and reporting, risk analytics, technology and innovation and regional loans coordination.